Spanish coup of July 1936 in the Albacete province

 The 1936 coup in the Albacete province was part of a nationwide military-civilian revolt.
 On July 19–20 the rebels easily gained control of the entire province, but it remained an isolated island of insurgency surrounded by areas controlled by the loyalists.
-On July 21 loyalist troops advancing from the Levantine coast made first incursions into the province and with little combat they advanced West during the next few days.
-Following a few hours of urban fighting, on July 25 the rebels surrendered in Albacete and soon the entire province fell back under the government control.
+On July 21 loyalist troops advancing from the Levantine coast made first incursions into the province and with little combat they advanced west during the next few days.
+Following a few hours of urban fighting, on July 25 the rebels surrendered in Albacete and soon the entire province fell back under government control.